GiulioFischietti/auth-assignment/README.md

 `docs.md`

-Replicate the use cases with
+Check the API documentation and replicate the use cases with

 `api-reference.md`